Asymptotics of local face distributions and the face distribution of the complete graph

-Since $\mu = (\mu_1, \dots, \mu_m)$ is obtained by a refinement and reordering of the parts of $\lambda$, we have that $g^{(n-k,1^k)}(\lambda) \leq g^{(n-k,1^k)}(\mu)$.
-We use this fact to make the calculations easier.
-Note that by our construction we have $\mu_1 = 1$, this is a part of size one which must be placed in the top left of the tableaux.
-Each way of placing the other numbers into the tableaux is uniquely given by a subset of the parts of $\mu$ which sum to $k$, because these parts correspond to the symbols that are placed in the first and only column of the tableaux in increasing order.
+There must be a copy of $1$ in the top left corner of the tableaux, then $r$ copies of $1$ directly below this, where $0 \leq r \leq \lambda_t-1$.
+Every way of placing the other numbers into the tableaux is uniquely given by a subset of $\{\lambda_1, \dots, \lambda_{t-1} \}$ that sums to $k-r$, because these parts correspond to the symbols that are placed in the first and only column of the tableaux in weakly increasing order, then the remaining symbols are placed into the first and only row in weakly increasing order.
+Note that the cardinality of such a subset is at most $(k-r)/2$, since $\lambda_i \geq 2$ for $1 \leq i \leq t-1$.
+Suppose we have such a subset with